mixpanel/mixpanel-python/README.rst

 * `Full Documentation`_
 * mixpanel-python-async_; a third party tool for sending data asynchronously from the tracking python process.
-* mixpanel-py3_; a fork of this library that supports Python 3, and some additional features, maintained by Fredrik Svensson.
+* mixpanel-py3_; a Python 3-only fork of this library that includes some additional features, maintained by Fredrik Svensson.